bureson/nn-compass/scenes/dilemma6.md

 # Feedback
-Great choice.Your support of Lisa's initiative is very empowering and it's great that you encourage her to solve the problem to root cause in a systematic way.
+Great choice.
+Your support of Lisa's initiative is very empowering and it's great that you encourage her to solve the problem to root cause in a systematic way.
 You might also consider coaching her through the problem solving.

 This is a dilemma about accelerating team members development, empower others to take action and building a culture where problems are eliminated at root cause.